 Unlike some other online-backup services, Zoolz lets you back up system files, applications and other executables.

-Online-backup services are simpler.
+Cloud backup services are simpler.
 They back up files and folders on your computer to cloud servers, a safer option than backing up to a local disk that can fail or get lost in a flood or fire.
 Most cloud-backup services offer generous amounts of storage for a monthly or yearly subscription fee that is often much cheaper, byte for byte, than an online-syncing service.

 But cloud-backup services can vary greatly.
 Only some let you back up system files, applications, smartphones and tablets, or provide full-disk backup software to "clone" a drive to another local drive.
 A couple of services let you back up an unlimited number of devices, and others give you unlimited storage space for one device; you can never get unlimited space for unlimited devices.